debops/debops/docs/philosophy.rst

 Robin `ypid` Schneider
 ----------------------

-I made the switch to GNU/Linux as my main OS in August 2009 and self-thought myself most of it‘s internals when I was in the last years of secondary school.
+I made the switch to GNU/Linux as my main OS in August 2009 and self-taught myself most of it‘s internals when I was in the last years of secondary school.
 Since 2012 I'm primarily using `Debian GNU/Linux <https://www.debian.org/>`__
 be it on private and work computers and servers alike.
 I really like Debian and would like to become a Debian Developer some day.

-Starting in 2012, I worked 5 years as a IT Consultant until 2017 mainly deploying and advocating Free and open-source software.
-During that time, I setup and deployed a monitoring appliance based on Debian, Icinga and Check_MK as well as file syncing appliance based Debian and ownCloud.
+Starting in 2012, I worked 5 years as a IT Consultant until 2017, mainly deploying and advocating Free and Open Source software.
+During that time, I set up and deployed a monitoring appliance based on Debian, Icinga and Check_MK as well as file syncing appliance based on Debian and ownCloud.
 The file syncing appliance was build from the ground up with DebOps and deployment was also done with Ansible and DebOps.
-The monitoring appliance as setup by me before I knew fancy tools like Ansible/DebOps.
-Currently, I am working as a full-time sysadmin mainly doing scripting, monitoring, security and automation.
+The monitoring appliance was set up by me before I knew fancy tools like Ansible/DebOps.
+Currently, I am working as a full-time sysadmin, mainly doing scripting, monitoring, security and automation.
 Sadly, neither Debian, nor Ansible/DebOps play a big role currently.
 Feel free to get in touch if you think otherwise and are fully committed to Free Software.

-I came to DebOps shortly after I settled on Ansible as the configuration management system of choice for my private infrastructure because DebOps is the most comprehensive approach to CM for Debian GNU/Debian I could find.
-Since 2015-02 I am using it for most of my machines and various projects at work and am quite happy with it.
+I came to DebOps shortly after I settled on Ansible as the configuration management system of choice for my private infrastructure, because DebOps is the most comprehensive approach to CM for Debian GNU/Linux I could find.
+Since 2015-02 I am using it for most of my machines and various projects at work and I'm quite happy with it.
 I did not lose much time as a user of DebOps and started contributing to it and helping DebOps evolve.
-In 2016-07, I officially became the second DebOps Developer when Maciej and me setup the debops-keyring.
+In 2016-07, I officially became the second DebOps Developer when Maciej and me set up the debops-keyring.

-One of my big interests is IT security so together with Maciej I put much effort into DebOps to create something worthwhile that can be relied upon to a reasonable extend, be Free Software and auditable.
+One of my big interests is IT security, so together with Maciej I put a lot of effort into DebOps to create something worthwhile, that can be relied upon to a reasonable extend, be Free Software and auditable.
 I am actively working on making the project as secure and privacy-friendly by default as possible and I will not stand backdoors or any kind of weakening which third parties might like to include in projects like DebOps.
-I am not using every component/role that DebOps provides currently, but the once I do are carefully reviewed and tested by me.
+I am not using every component/role that DebOps provides currently, but the ones I do are carefully reviewed and tested by me.
 Refer to https://github.com/ypid/ypid-ansible-common/ for my ongoing, digitally signed status of this review.
-I understand that being a developers of a project meant to setup and configure thousands of servers and workstations (not the main goal of DebOps but it works quite nice for me) results in a lot of responsibility.
+I understand that being a developer of a project designed to set up and configure thousands of servers and workstations (not the main goal of DebOps but it works quite nice for me) results in a lot of responsibility.
 I am doing what I can to keep up with that.
 For example, I switched to Qubes OS in 2016-12.
 All my development work is done from there from now on.
 OpenPGP signatures come from stripped down, offline VMs.
-The reason I am doing all of this as a responsable sysadmin and developer is to keep our dear users safe in those difficult and advanced times.
+The reason I am doing all of this as a responsable sysadmin and developer is to keep our dear users safe during those difficult and advanced times.

 DebOps is already one of a kind when it comes to configuration management for Debian.
 The reason I joined the project is it’s commitment to excellence which